 - Incorrect: There’s a 3% chance of making a mistake by rejecting the null hypothesis.

-Yes, I realize that the incorrect definition seems more straightforward, and that’s probably why it is so common.
-But, using this definition gives you a false sense of security, as I’ll show you next.
+Yes, I realize that the incorrect definition seems more straightforward, and that’s why it is so common.
+Unfortunately, using this definition gives you a false sense of security, as I’ll show you next.

 What Is the True Error Rate?